 Roger D. Hunter has worked extensively in matters involving the capital markets including large financings and bond issues.
 From 2011 to 2014, he served as General Counsel to The Greenbrier, James C. Justice Companies, Inc., and many of its affiliates.
 Currently, Roger is a member of the Board of Trustees for the West Virginia Investment Management Board.

 Floyd McKinley “Kin” Sayre focuses some of his practice in the areas of tax, commercial and finance law, as well as small business development, but he has made a real mark in his work with municipalities.
 Lisa Dooley, executive director of the West Virginia Municipal League, is quoted on the U.S. News & World Report’s and Best Lawyers “Best Law Firms” website as saying, “Kin’s understanding of local government operations makes him a resource we choose not to be without.”

-Thomas A. Heywood is the Managing Partner of Bowles Rice.
+Thomas A. Heywood served as the firm's Managing Partner from 2008 to 2021.
 A former Chief of Staff to former Governor Gaston Caperton, Tom has significant experience in banking and corporate/commercial law and is frequently called upon by clients and community leaders for business advice on a wide variety of transactional matters.
 An experienced facilitator, he regularly assists businesses and organizations in the strategic planning process.
 Tom is widely known as a “go-to” person within state government, but has extensive experience in working with government officials at the local and federal level as well.
 His service and leadership on boards of charitable and non-profit organizations, as well as business and economic development groups, is extensive and wide-ranging.

 Camden P. Siegrist concentrates his practice on municipal bonds and related governmental financings, securities and commercial transactions.
 A practicing attorney since 1984, he also is a Certified Public Accountant.